AayushParashar28/AayushParashar28/README.md

 <h3>About Myself 🧑</h3>

 - 🧞 I've been a Tech Enthusiast since childhood.
-- ❤️ I'm a self-taught passionate full-stack developer from 🇮🇳
+- ❤️ I'm a self-taught passionate Backend developer from 🇮🇳
 - 👀 Interested in building a scalable product.
 - 🌱 I’m looking to collaborate on backend frameworks.
 - ⚡ Fun fact: I love Sports, especially Cricket.